Rex Begonia Not Growing or Producing New Leaves

 - 1

-Consider the season first — a stall during fall or winter, especially with some leaf loss but a firm rhizome, is likely normal dormancy rather than a problem.
+Consider the season first — a stall during fall or winter, especially with some accompanying leaf loss but a firm rhizome underneath, points toward the plant's ordinary dormant cycle rather than a genuine care issue.

 - 2